HOME SEARCH ALL TOPICS

 Map showing the functions of the various buildings.

 Bill Hogg who supplied the drawing and gave much useful information, points out that the perspective is not entirely accurate in that the farmyard was wider and the farmhouse larger than shown in the drawing.
-Neverthless the drawing gives a good indication of the almost higgledy-piggledy size and shape of the buildings as they grew up in an ad hoc manner as required.
+Nevertheless the drawing gives a good indication of the almost higgledy-piggledy size and shape of the buildings as they grew up in an ad hoc manner as required.

 Below the drawing is a map of the same farmyard and farmhouse showing the functions of the various buildings.
 Both images enlarge on tap/click.

-Who owned the farms
+Who owned the farms?

 Farms were relatively small, such that in rural areas, there seemed to be a different farm every few miles in any direction.
-In general the farmers rented them from fairly wealthy landowners.
+In general, the farmers rented them from fairly wealthy landowners.

 Mixed farming and what it entailed